The Universe is Only Spacetime by John A. Macken

 might seem to fix the problem, but this is merely a case of artificially adjusted the

-Instead the unreasonable answer should be taken as an indication that the model being
+the unreasonable answer should be taken as an indication that the starting assumptions

 To most scientists this